 The castle sits on the top of the hill, after all, where else would it be?
 You approach the castle via a bridge that crosses over a bear pit.
 Apparently, there have been bears kept here since 1707, but I didn’t see them.
 The castle is really big and there are a number of tours that you can do.
 You can also climb the castle tower for amazing views.

 As you enter the courtyard pay special attention to the walls.
 They look like stone, but in fact, have been painted with a special effect.
 This was done when the plaster was wet and as a result, it has survived for centuries.
-Look at the windows as well as some of them are not real!
+Look at the windows as well as some of them are not real and were just painted for effect to make the design look symmetrical.

 The Castle Gardens